mvonymous24/Sync-Helper-For-Canvas/README.md

 ## what can it do

-it's designed for working with canvas grabbing tools.
+it's designed for working with grabbing tools for canvas.

 this tool can simply copy an entire folder to the setted path.
 But it will keep your edited files safe from overwritten, also it will tell you the change of files.

-it can auto fix the onedrive syncing problems caused by bad file names.
+it can auto fix the onedrive syncing problems caused by unsupported file names.

 ## how to create an exe file
 `shift` + `right key (mouse)` in the file manager, run Powershell, enter `pyinstaller -F main.py`, get the `.exe` file in `dist` folder.